Own-Data-Privateer/hoardy-web/tool/README.md

   : remap all reachable URLs like `--remap-open` does, remap all other URLs like `--remap-void` does; `export`ed `mirror`s will be self-contained
   - `--remap-all`
   : remap all reachable URLs like `--remap-open` does, remap other URLs as if for each missing URL a trivial `GET <URL> -> 200 OK` reqres is present among input `PATH`s; this will produce broken links if the `--output` format depends on anything but the URL itself, but for a simple `--output` (like the default `hupq`) this will remap missing URLs to `--output` paths that they would occupy if they were present; this allows `wrrarms export` to be used incrementally; `export`ed `mirror`s will be self-contained; default

+- file outputs:
+  - `-t DESTINATION, --to DESTINATION`
+  : destination directory
+  - `-o FORMAT, --output FORMAT`
+  : format describing generated output paths, an alias name or "format:" followed by a custom pythonic %-substitution string; same expression format as `wrrarms organize --output` (which see); default: hupq

+- new `--output`s printing:
+  - `--no-print`
+  : don't print anything; default
+  - `-l, --lf-terminated`
+  : print absolute paths of newly produced or replaced files terminated with `\n` (LF) newline characters
+  - `-z, --zero-terminated`
+  : print absolute paths of newly produced or replaced files terminated with `\0` (NUL) bytes

+- updates to `--output`s:
+  - `--no-overwrites`
+  : disallow overwrites and replacements of any existing `--output` files under `DESTINATION`, i.e. only ever create new files under `DESTINATION`, producing errors instead of attempting any other updates; default;
+    repeated exports of the same export targets with the same parameters (which, therefore, will produce the same `--output` data) are allowed and will be reduced to noops;
+    however, trying to overwrite existing `--output` files under `DESTINATION` with any new data will produce errors;
+    this allows reusing the `DESTINATION` between unrelated exports and between exports that produce the same data on disk in their common parts
+  - `--partial`
+  : skip exporting of targets which have a corresponding `--output` file under `DESTINATION`;
+    using this together with `--depth` is likely to produce a partially broken result, since skipping an export target will also skip all the documents it references;
+    on the other hand, this is quite useful when growing a partial mirror generated with `--remap-all`
+  - `--overwrite-dangerously`
+  : export all targets and permit overwriting of old `--output` files under `DESTINATION`;
+    DANGEROUS! not recommended, exporting to a new `DESTINATION` with the default `--no-overwrites` and then `rsync`ing some of the files over to the old `DESTINATION` is a safer way to do this

 - export targets:
   - `-r URL, --root URL`